School of Design and Engineering Graduate Programs

 The School of Design and Engineering provides both in-depth exploration of the individual design and engineering disciplines and interdisciplinary collaboration opportunities that frequently involve real clients.
 Through curricular integration of design, engineering and business disciplines, students develop a thorough understanding of the professional dynamics that exist between these fields.
-Areas of study within the School of Design and Engineering include animation, engineering, fashion design, graphic design, industrial design, interactive design and media, textiles and textile design.
+Areas of study within the School of Design and Engineering include animation and media, engineering, fashion design, graphic design, industrial design, interactive design and development, textiles and textile design.

-As change continues to accelerate, design and engineering influence delivers an unparalleled value to clients and employers.
+As change continues to accelerate, the design and engineering disciplines deliver unparalleled value to clients and employers.
 Designers are sought-after collaborators because of their ability to create synergy between the objectives of many other professions.

-Our graduates are multi-dimensional professionals with a broad-based skill set and solid critical thinking abilities.
+Our graduates are multi-dimensional professionals with broad-based skill sets and solid critical thinking abilities.
 The faculty of practicing professionals, state-of-the-art facilities, study abroad opportunities and our collaborative approach to learning all contribute to creating a unique, nurturing, exciting and creative environment within our school.